 Remarkably, his Sun-Venus conjunction falls very close to her Mars in Aquarius: in a sense, he made what she did shine.
 That conjunction also trines her North Node: he would be a guiding light in helping her find her destiny.
-Meanwhile, his Sun opposes her Pluto at a very tight orb—just 10 minutes—and his Pluto trines her Pallas at 1 degree.
+Meanwhile, his Sun opposes her Pluto at a very tight orb—just 10 minutes—and his Pluto trines her Pallas-Ascendant conjunction at about 1 degree.
 Photos of her around this time often show her radiantly confident: it’s likely he empowered her (highlighting her Pluto), and she may well have felt invigorated, more radically self-assured and independent (Pallas) around him.

 Malcolm & Vivienne's composites